Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 To learn more about how we test, read our full ad blocker methodology here.

-Last tested on May 28, 2025.
+Last tested Stands Free Adblocker on September 9, 2025.

 Our experience

 With the built-in counter, it was easy to observe the number of ads blocked in real-time.
-The most significant improvement was the browsing speed of ad-heavy websites, which we noticed to be significantly faster than usual due to the ad blocker's optimization.
+The most significant improvement was the browsing speed of ad-heavy websites, which we noticed was significantly faster than usual due to the ad blocker's optimization.
 We also experienced very little lag compared to our regular browsing.

-Stands Free Adblocker on Forbes
+Stands Forbes test

 Stands Free AdBlocker on YouTube disabled